 Today I am going to talk to you about composting, which is a very popular thing to do these days.

 Everyone loves to say they compost but do they really know what they are doing?
-I am far from an expert in this arena but I’d love to share our method.
-After all, it works great for us and provides a bin of fresh, wonderful compost for our gardens each season.
+This 3 bin system works great for us and provides a bin of fresh, wonderful compost for our gardens each season.

 Our Three-Bin Composting System

 As the title suggests, we use three bins to complete our full cycle of composting.

 The first bin holds all of our “new” stuff.
 We collect kitchen scraps and toss them in fresh.
 We clean the chicken coops and throw all the waste in.
 We take down old and dead plants from the garden and add them to bin number one as well.
 We are sure to turn the waste inside the bin frequently and keep it moist but it is by far the yuckiest bin – filled with rotting food and all manner of bugs just loving the stuff.
 One thing it is NOT, however, is smelly.
 An overly fragrant compost pile is a bad sign.
 If everything is in balance and properly covered, your compost pile should not smell.

 This is when the fun begins.
 As the waste in bin number one reaches the top, we prepare to move it to bin number two.
 In moving all of the contents of bin number one to bin number two, we are able to really mix up and aerate the decomposing matter.
 This is important for a proper and expedient composting system.
 After the contents are moved, we are left with an empty bin number one.
 We will begin to fill bin one again with the “new stuff,” but we will never add new material to bin number two.
 The only job bin number two has is to continue to compost and break down.

 From here, you can probably guess what happens.

 As bin number one fills again, we move bin two to bin number three and so on and so forth.
 By the time bin number one is full for the third time, bin number three should be fully composted and ready to use in the garden. *Remember* New material is ONLY ever added to the first compost bin.